A Randomized Controlled Trial with Resolute Onyx in One Month DAPT for High-Bleeding Risk Patients - Onyx ONE

 - Clinically driven target lesion revascularization: 2.8% vs. 4.0%

-The results of this trial indicate that Resolute Onyx DES implantation is noninferior to BioFreedom DCS, both with 1-month DAPT, among patients undergoing PCI and with high bleeding risk.
+The results of this trial indicate that Resolute Onyx DES implantation is noninferior to BioFreedom DCS at 1 year, both with 1-month DAPT, among patients undergoing PCI and with high bleeding risk.
+Results were maintained out to 2 years.
+Though mortality was higher, there was no significant increase in stent thrombosis or bleeding to explain this and it did not persist after multivariable adjustment.
 Ischemic and bleeding rates were very high in both arms, which may be a reflection of the high-risk population studied.

 It would be helpful to have a head-to-head comparison of routine DES PCI and 3- to 6-month DAPT duration vs. 1-month DAPT, as studied in this trial, since the event rates have been higher with BioFreedom DCS compared with contemporary DES in other trials (for instance, SORT OUT IX).
 Also, there appears to be emerging evidence for P2Y12 inhibitor monotherapy after a short duration of DAPT following PCI.